Latest Book | Blog | Media | About Victor

 Victor Tan Chen is an assistant professor of sociology at Virginia Commonwealth University who studies economic inequality.
 Chen’s latest book is Cut Loose: Jobless and Hopeless in an Unfair Economy.
 Based on his research on long-term unemployment in America and Canada, Cut Loose examines how recent changes in the economy and culture are affecting laid-off workers in the auto industry and elsewhere.
 It also looks at what we can do to improve the situation for those who have lost out in today’s new economy.
+For his work on Cut Loose, Chen received the 2017 John T. Dunlop Outstanding Scholar Award from the Labor and Employment Relations Association.

 Chen’s previous book, written with Katherine S. Newman, was The Missing Class: Portraits of the Near Poor in America, one of the top-selling sociology books of recent years, which was named by Library Journal as one of the Best Business Books of 2007.
 Chen’s work has been featured in the Atlantic, New York Times, NPR, BBC News, Bill Moyers Journal, the Boston Globe, the Leonard Lopate Show, Viewpoints, With Good Reason, Times Higher Education, Newsday, and C-SPAN’s Book TV.
 He is also the editor in chief of In The Fray, an award-winning magazine devoted to personal stories on global issues.
 Chen received his PhD and BA from Harvard University and was a National Science Foundation postdoctoral fellow at the University of California, Berkeley.
 He has given talks at Cornell University, MIT, Stanford University, and the University of Chicago, and he has been interviewed on radio shows across the country.